Hangnguyen82/Hangnguyen82/README.md

 👩‍💻 I'm passionate about **Backend Development** and **Database Systems**.
 🌱 Currently working with **C#**, **.NET**, and exploring **Neo4j**, **SQL Server**, and **Python**.
 🤝 Open to collaborating on **.NET projects** and **data-driven applications**.
-📫 Reach out via email or connect with me on Facebook!

 ---